Wild Mountain Thyme (film): Reception

 David Ehrlich of IndieWire gave the film a "C−" and wrote: "Shanley, whose script for Moonstruck suggests that he once had a slightly tighter handle on this sort of thing, brings his play 'Outside Mullingar' to the screen like he's trying to fill every close-up with enough whimsical enchantment to reach the back row of a Broadway theater.
 The lethal intensity of this effect cannot be overstated; the only logical explanation for what happened here is that someone planted a bomb in Shanley's editing bay and timed it to explode if any cut of Wild Mountain Thyme dipped below 50 kilohertz of cartoon Irish charm per minute."
-Kevin Maher, chief film critic of The Times, described the film's representation of Ireland anti-Irish, calling it "representational fascism".
+Kevin Maher, chief film critic of The Times, described the film's representation of Ireland as anti-Irish, calling it "representational fascism".

 Mick LaSalle of the San Francisco Chronicle gave the film a positive review: "The gentle spirit of Wild Mountain Thyme envelops us early, to the extent that, midway through, even though there is very little left to resolve, we are in its spell."
-The Patricia Danaher of the Irish Independent, while critical of the accents, thought it was "actually quite good" and "worth a watch".
+Patricia Danaher of the Irish Independent, while critical of the accents, thought it was "actually quite good" and "worth a watch".
 Donald Clarke of The Irish Times gave it 1 out of 5 and said "the accents certainly aren't so bad as many have suggested.
 But this is still stunningly regressive stuff."

 The reveal that Anthony considers himself a bee was also ridiculed for its strangeness.
-Karen Han of Slate drew comparisons between the protagonists' identities and that of furries.
-Han additionally wondered if John Patrick Shanley intended to portray the characters as otherkin.
+Karen Han of Slate drew comparisons between the protagonists' identities and that of furries, and wondered if John Patrick Shanley intended to portray the characters as otherkin.